geevi/home2.0/content/teaching/ml4science/index.md

 +++
 # Date this page was created.
-date = "2018-01-01"
+date = "2019-01-01"

 # Project title.
-title = "Efficient CNNs"
+title = "Machine Learning in Natural Sciences"

 selected = true

 # Project summary to display on homepage.
-summary = "Surveying methods used to make deep learning models efficient."
+summary = "A project oriented course in applying machine learning techniques to solving problems in natural sciences."

 # Optional image to display on homepage (relative to `static/img/` folder).
 #image_preview = "bubbles.jpg"